 - First, allow students to read description of entire process and answer questions regarding work and heat. - Then, prompt students for step-by-step responses. - Finally, compare results of the two chains of reasoning.

-Consider the net work done by the system during the complete process A → D, where i) Is this quantity greater than zero, equal to zero, or less than zero?
+i) Is this quantity greater than zero, equal to zero, or less than zero?

-Consider the net work done by the system during the complete process A → D, where i) Is this quantity greater than zero, equal to zero, or less than zero?
+i) Is this quantity greater than zero, equal to zero, or less than zero?